 Each B.S.E. program is responsible for approving proposed plans of study, ensuring that the program's ABET accreditation criteria are met, and that students' choices are consistent with their career aspirations and with the college's educational mission.

 Guidelines for elective focus areas vary by program.
-For details, see Engineering Curriculum Guides on the college's website.
+For details, see Programs of Study on the college's website.

 General Education Component

 The general education component stem promotes understanding of and appreciation for community, culture, and learning through course work.
-All summer 2015 incoming students and those admitted later are held to the following requirements.
+All students are held to the following requirements.